Local SEO: A Noob’s Guide to Local Domination

 This is completely in your control.
 All the content on your site needs to be relevant.
 If you own a hair salon, you probably shouldn’t be blogging about fishing or carpentry unless there’s some kind of direct tie-in.
 Local events, industry news, and company announcements are great.
-Try writing once a week until you build up a good amount of content.
-Within the text of your articles, link to your other pages, posts, and anything else you deem relevant.
+According to a Nashville SEO company, writing once a week until you build up a good amount of content is the best way to help Google see you as an authority quickly.
+Site traffic helps set you apart from the competition.
+Remember, within the text of your articles, link to your other pages, posts, and anything else you deem relevant.

 In this regard, the more personal, the better.
 Even if you’re not attracting thousands of visitors a month to your blog, it’s still a great signal to Google that your site caters to and cares about a certain locality.